NPU in the PC: faster, cheaper local AI

-A year ago, talking about an NPU in a normal PC was a rarity.
+A couple of years ago, talking about an NPU in a normal PC was a rarity.
 Today, if you buy a mid-range laptop, it almost certainly has one.
 Qualcomm put it in first with the Snapdragon X, Intel followed with Lunar Lake, and AMD closed the loop with Strix Point APUs.
 Microsoft used the moment to create the Copilot+ PC category, which requires at least 40 TOPS of NPU and has finished pushing the market in that direction.

 The question I want to answer here isn’t whether NPUs exist, but whether they actually change anything for people wanting to run AI models locally.
 I’ve spent several months testing different setups, and the answer is more nuanced than the announcements suggest.